-To use the Color Replacement feature, in the Image Preview pane, click and move the eye dropper (color picker icon) over the pixel of the original color in the image, and then move the eye dropper over the pixel of the replacement color.
+To use the Color Replacement feature, in the Image Preview pane, click and move the eye dropper (color picker icon over the pixel of the original color in the image, and then move the eye dropper (replacement picker icon ver the pixel of the replacement color.
 The large square defines the area that is currently being viewed, while the smaller square is the pixel.
+Optionally, you can click the spot color replacement icon to open the spot color library on the Fiery server and choose a spot color to use for the replacement color.
 Click Apply to save the changes.